fenago/data-analysis-scala/README.md

 res0: Long = 120
 ```

-**Following is what you need for this book:**
+**Following is what you need for this course:**
-If you are a data scientist or a data analyst who wants to learn how to perform data analysis using Scala, this book is for you.
+If you are a data scientist or a data analyst who wants to learn how to perform data analysis using Scala, this course is for you.
 All you need is knowledge of the basic fundamentals of Scala programming.